suomitek/suomitek-appboard/docs/user/service-catalog.md

 ![Service Catalog installation](../img/install-service-catalog.png)

-You will deploy the Service Catalog as any other Helm chart installed through Kubeapps.
+You will deploy the Service Catalog as any other Helm chart installed through Suomitek-appboard.
 We recommend to at least change the following value in `values.yaml`:

 ```yaml